 There Is No Such Thing as Artificial Intelligence: Notes On The Myth of AI

 AI is in essence applied philosophy (the study of thinking and the love of wisdom), and a form of theoretical psychology.
-I say “theoretical” because the fact is, we don’t know how the mind works, how the brain works, or what intelligence and consciousness are.
-We don’t even know what life is (or what matter is, for that matter!).
-All we have are temporary models and concepts – constructs of the perceiving mind – which are of use in limited domains of application.
-All applications therefore embody the assumptions in these domains.
+I say "theoretical" because the fact is, we don't know how the mind works, how the brain works, or what intelligence and consciousness are.
+We don't even know what life is (or what matter is, for that matter!).
+All we have are temporary models and concepts – constructs of the only thing we have direct empirical access to and therefore true knowledge of: a temporary perceiving mind projected from what we could call creative universal consciousness or intelligence, or the Source – which are of use in limited domains of application.
+All applications therefore embody the assumptions of those creations in these domains.

 “I think we should be very careful about artificial intelligence.
 If I had to guess at what our biggest existential threat is, it’s probably that.
 So we need to be very careful...
 With artificial intelligence we are summoning the demon.
 In all those stories where there’s the guy with the pentagram and the holy water, it’s like – yeah, he’s sure he can control the demon.
 Doesn’t work out...” – Elon Musk, quoted in a Guardian article.